 In helping hire people over the last few years, I’ve seen a lot of résumés.
 Even the best of them leave a lot to be desired: they lack context and narrative.
 So if you’d like a traditional résumé for me, you can snag it here—but if you’d like a better idea of whether we might work well together, I think you’ll find the rest of this page a lot more helpful.
-If you’re interested, say hello!
+I’m not looking at this point—but you’re still welcome to say hello!

 My Work—not just where I’ve worked and the tech I used, but what I brought to the table and the difference I made:

 My Projects—including podcasts I produce, talks I’ve given, and open-source software I’ve developed or contributed to:

 I am a senior software engineer focused on web UI, typography, functional programming—and ethics.
 Besides my varied full-stack web development experience, I bring to the table half a decade of experience in systems-level programming (including avionics software and computational physics models), an undergraduate degree in physics, a master’s degree in theology, and a passion for building the right things in the right way.